Supervision

 - rule generalisation

-- psychology of learning
+- scholarship of teaching and learning

 Methods I’m happy to supervise: